githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 ### Strings

-A string in Xanadu can essentially be written in the same way as in C.
+A string in ATS3 can essentially be written in the same way as in C.
 Please find some examples of string constants as follows:

 - <code>"abcde"</code>